kemacalls/scheddy/README.md

 ## description

-a tool created to display currnet progress in [couch-to-5k style workout schedules](https://www.c25k.com/c25k_metric.html) either by printing to terminal or using [polybar](https://github.com/polybar/polybar).
+a tool created to display current progress in [couch-to-5k style workout schedules](https://www.c25k.com/c25k_metric.html) either by printing to terminal or using [polybar](https://github.com/polybar/polybar).

 #### how does that work

-first, you transcribe your schedule in an easy yaml format.
+first, you transcribe your schedule into an easy yaml format.
 then, you can use scheddy for:
   1. updates in polybar about what today's workout looks like
   2. a pretty table printed to terminal detailing your schedule